 Suppose you lose mental or physical capacity through an accident, illness or combat injury.
 Who looks after your affairs?
 If you do not have a Lasting Power of Attorney your affairs could well end up under the supervisions of the Court of Protection with all the administrative burden and cost that involves.
 It is much better to appoint your spouse or children or other people that you trust to avoid those problems.
 A Lasting Power of Attorney allows you to nominate a trusted person to manage your affairs if this becomes an issue, ensuring that your future needs will be taken care of no matter what happens.
 In our experience this is one area where unit Admin Offices have little or no knowledge and we would be pleased to give you advice about how a Lasting Power of Attorney can help you.

-Why choose Gepp Solicitors Military Law Solicitors in Colchester?
+Why choose Gepp Solicitors Military Law Solicitors?

 Gepp Solicitors Military lawyers in Colchester are experts in all aspects of Military Law, as well as general Criminal Law.
 We offer a straightforward, practical approach to dealing with your legal issues and will ensure that we explain your situation and legal options to you in plain English, so you can be confident of the decisions you make.